 Because the process is not simple, cyber crooks create fake Russian consulate websites and have the victims send their credit card numbers and personal information via these bogus pages.

 Weeks after, applicants don't receive anything since the consulate websites are fake.
 Meanwhile, their credit cards got charged.

-You are at the World Cup, so all you breathe and think is soccer or football as Europeans call it.
-You are on vacation, so while wandering the streets, you may be approached by neighborhood youngsters to play football with them.
-You may even ask yourself to join, as you see they’re kicking the ball already, at some competitive level.
+While wandering the streets, you may be approached by neighborhood youngsters to play football with them.
+You may even ask yourself to join, as you see they're kicking the ball already, at some competitive level.

 Be aware of where you leave your bag (if you have one) or your valuables.
 It is in common in Russia to be robbed of your stuff if you leave it on the side while joining the group to play.